-While the Thai Banks have no insured depository institution operations in the U.S. and do not otherwise maintain any material business operations in the U.S., each of the Thai Banks maintains a single branch or agency office in the U.S. Thus, each is treated as a "banking holding company" for purposes of the International Banking Act of 1978.
-Due to the maintenance of this single office in the United States, each of the Thai Banks - and every one of their respective affiliates worldwide - would be considered a "banking entity" subject to the strictures of the Volcker Rule.
+While Maybank has no depository institution subsidiaries operating in the U.S. and does not otherwise maintain any material business operations in the U.S., Maybank maintains a single uninsured branch office in the U.S. Thus, Maybank is treated as a "banking holding company" for purposes of the International Banking Act of 1978.
+Due to the maintenance of this uninsured branch office in the United States, Maybank - and every one of its affiliates worldwide - would be considered a "banking entity" subject to the strictures of the Volcker Rule.